thebigbird/davideagle-hugo-academic/content/post/2021-10-05-why-hauerwas-and-willimon-are-wrong-about-pastoral-care/index.en.md

 This summer, in [an article](https://www.christiancentury.org/article/interview/dangers-providing-pastoral-care) in *The Christian Century*, Stanely Hauerwas and Will Willimon write about the dangers of providing pastoral care.
 This piece is deeply flawed.

-Hauerwas begins this interview in typical fashion: set up a strawman called “liberalism” or “individualism” or “therapeutic narcissism” and trash it with an appeal to tradition and virtue.

 A pull-quote from Willimon proclaims,

 > Better than self-care is to answer the call to care about what Christ cares about.